manningstinson/holbertonschool-simple_shell/README.md

 This project was to create a linux simple shell, as required by trimester one students.

 ## How to clone this project
-To `fork` this project on github, use the FORK option github.com
+To `fork` this project on github, use the FORK option.

-Clone this project with the SSH path below `git@github.com:manningstinson/holbertonschool-simple_shell.git`
+Clone this project with the SSH path below:
+`git@github.com:manningstinson/holbertonschool-simple_shell.git`

 ## Cod Explanations